austinosho/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 - Customer A first order after becoming a member was ramen
 - Customer B first order after becoming a member was sushi
+- Customer C is not yet a member

 #### Query Breakdown:
+- The query utilizes a Common Table Expression (CTE) named item_purchased_ranked to calculate the rank of each purchase made by customers after they became members.
+- The CTE joins the sales, members, and menu tables to retrieve customer_id, product_name, order_date, and join_date.
-- The CTE named item_purchased_ranked uses the ROW_NUMBER() window function to assign a rank to each purchase within each customer group based on the order date.
-The PARTITION BY clause ensures that the ranking is done separately for each customer.
+- The ROW_NUMBER() window function is applied within the CTE to assign a unique rank to each purchase within each customer group, based on the order_date.
+- The PARTITION BY clause ensures that the ranking is done separately for each customer.
-- The WHERE clause filters the results to include only purchases made after the customer became a member.
+- The WHERE clause filters the results to only include purchases made after the customer became a member, ensuring that only relevant purchases are considered for ranking.
-- The SELECT statement outside the CTE retrieves the customer_id and product_name for the first item purchased by each customer after they became a member, identified by the purchase_rank equal to 1.
+- The main query selects the customer_id and product_name from the item_purchased_ranked CTE where the purchase_rank is equal to 1, indicating the first purchase made by each customer after becoming a member.

+***